lex-joy/technical-writing-samples/deep-sea-adventure-instructions.md

 Roll both dice.
 Move your diver in the direction it is facing along the line of chips a number of jumps equal to your roll.

-If you are carrying treasure, subtract the number of treasure chips you are carrying from your roll before moving. (**Note: In some cases, you may not be able to move!**)
+If you are carrying treasure, subtract the number of treasure chips you are carrying from your roll before moving.

+> **Note**
+>
+> In some cases, you may not be able to move!

 When moving past an chip being explored by another diver, jump over that chip without counting it.